 He played a massive role to expose the affair to King Arthur.
 In the Vulgate Cycle of Arthurian Lore, It is Agravain who is portrayed as the master conspirator, not Mordred.

 Agravain is mentioned to be popular in his abilities to torture and conduct cruel interrogation, his expertise was likened to make a Hippopotamus squeal and ask for mercy in human language.
-In the Prose Lancelot, It tells a story of how Agravain was cursed by two ladies on different occasions, one cursed him for joking about wounding a Knight and the other for trying to force himself on her and then not hiding his disgust about her infected leg.
-In one of his modern appearances, He is also mentioned in the Garden of Avalon by Kay’s story, he discovered Artoria’s gender.
+In the French Prose cycle tradition, It tells a story of how Agravain was cursed by two ladies on different occasions, one cursed him for joking about wounding a Knight and the other for trying to force himself on her and then not hiding his disgust about her infected leg.

 The Dead of Agravain